 It offers SR&ED tax incentives in the form of income tax deduction or investment tax credit (ITC) to qualified projects resolving scientific and technological uncertainties using systematic investigation.

-The SR&ED program is open to all Canadian controlled private corporations or CCPCs.
+SR&ED is open to all Canadian controlled private corporations or CCPCs.
 Conditions for eligibility focus more on the project instead of the applying entity.
 This means that any business can submit an SR&ED claim regardless of what industry it is in, as long as the project is eligible.

-Gaming Innovation with SR&ED Funding
+Gaming Innovation with SR&ED Tax Credits

 Canada’s video gaming industry is currently at the forefront of groundbreaking trends with emerging technologies like virtual reality, augmented reality, cloud gaming, and even blockchains.